-- g) staff of the constituent authorities engaged in the provision of services provided under integration functions; - h) third sector bodies carrying out activities related to health or social care in the area of the local authority; - i) service users residing in the area of the local authority; and - j) persons providing unpaid care in the area of the local authority.
+- g) staff of the constituent authorities engaged in the provision of services provided under integration functions. - h) third sector bodies carrying out activities related to health or social care in the area of the local authority. - i) service users residing in the area of the local authority; and - i) persons providing unpaid care in the area of the local authority.

-- 3.7 NHS Grampian will determine the non-voting representatives listed in d)-f) above, in terms of the IJB Order. - 3.8 The arrangements for appointing the Chair and Vice Chair of the IJB are as follows: - 3.8.1 The first Chair shall be nominated by the Council. - 3.8.2 The organisation which has not nominated the Chair shall nominate the Vice Chair. - 3.8.3 After the term of the first Chair comes to an end, the Vice Chair will become the next Chair and the outgoing Chair's organisation will then nominate the next Vice Chair, which the IJB shall appoint. - 3.8.4 The term of the first Chair shall end on 31 December 2016. - 3.8.5 The second term of Chair shall begin on 1 January 2017, with further terms of Chair beginning on the first day of January every two years thereafter.
+- 3.7 NHS Grampian will determine the non-voting representatives listed in d)-f) above, in terms of the IJB Order. - 3.8 The arrangements for appointing the Chair and Vice Chair of the IJB are as follows: - 3.8.1 The first Chair was nominated by the Council. - 3.8.2 After the term of the first Chair came to an end, the Vice Chair became the next Chair and the outgoing Chair's organisation nominated the next Vice Chair, which the IJB appointed. - 3.8.3 The term of the first Chair ended on 31 December 2016. - 3.8.4 The second term of Chair began on 1 January 2017, with further terms of Chair beginning on the first day of January every two years thereafter.